Skip to main content

 you

 I can see this is a lot to take in.
-Take your time — there's no rush here.
+Take a moment — we do not need to rush the next sentence.

 you

-We don't have to solve everything today.
-What's the one thing you'd like me to understand right now?
+We do not have to solve everything today.
+What is the one thing you want me to understand right now?

 Tears